 25 Things To Do After Installing Linux Ubuntu 19.10 (Eoan Ermine).

-In order to complete this tutorial successfully the following items are required.
+In order to complete this tutorial successfully the following is a list of items that may be needed or required.
 Please ensure to have these items available before taking implementation action on this tutorial :

 1) A Desktop or laptop with atleast 4GB RAM, a dual core processor and a 250GB hard disk